swanframe/financial-insight-generator/README.md

 * `provider: "in_memory"`:

   * Uses an in-process Python implementation.
-  * Does not write anything to disk (handy for tests and simple demos).
+  * Does not write anything to disk (handy for tests and quick demos).
+* The **RAG layer** (for reports and chat) reuses this same vector store:

+  * If `vector_store.enabled: true` and the index is built, the LLM sees additional “RAG context” in its prompt.
+  * If disabled or misconfigured, RAG is silently skipped and the LLM falls back to metrics-only context.

 ---